Kafka Command-Line Interface (CLI) Tools

 kafka-storage.sh

-This tool is used to generate a Cluster UUID and format storage with the cluster ID when running Kafka in KRaft mode.
+Use the kafka-storage tool to generate a Cluster UUID and format storage with the generated UUID when running Kafka in KRaft mode.
 You must explicitly create a cluster ID for a KRaft cluster, and format the storage specifying that ID.

 For example, the following command generates a cluster ID and stores it in a variable named KAFKA_CLUSTER_ID.
 The next command formats storage with that ID.